 Days marked above with an anchor include ports where you will be transferred to shore by landing boat.
 These ports may be inaccessible for customers with mobility difficulties as a result.
 Any days not listed will be spent at sea.

 The duration stated for this cruise (which crosses the International Date Line) is based on the calendar year.
 However, the cruise is priced to take into account of any lost or gained days when crossing the Date Line.

 British Citizens will need a full, 10-year passport to travel on this cruise.
 Since some countries require visitors to be valid for at least six months after the return date of the cruise we recommend that all customers ensure that this is the case.
 Holders of non-British passports should check with the relevant embassies to see if any requirements and restrictions exist for any countries visited during the cruise.

 Visit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas.

-*Offer applies to new bookings made between 20th August and 31st October 2018 (inclusive) only.
-Prices shown when booking include any discounts.
-The exact value of the discount included will vary depending on offer, cruise, cabin and departure date selected.
-Single cabin full fares will be discounted by 50 per cent.
-The discount amount will be added to your booking automatically once you have selected a cabin and will be confirmed before purchase.
+ADDED VAUE BENEFITS & DISCOUNTS - This offer applies to new bookings made between 14th February and 18th March 2019 (inclusive) only.
+Prices shown when booking do not include the discount.
+Any applicable Added Value benefits and discounts will be added to your booking automatically once you have selected your cabin, and any applicable discounts will be confirmed before purchase.
+The exact value of the discount included will vary depending on the cabin and departure date selected.
 All offers are subject to availability and may be withdrawn at any time.
 All fares exclude gratuities.